 As Isaiah prophesied, Behold, I will do a new thing; now shall it spring forth; shall ye not know it?
 I will even make a way in the wilderness, and rivers in the desert.
 (43:9)

-This watering is a spiritual fruitfulness, streams of living water flowing from the heart of Christ, and from those who believe in Him (cf., John 7:38)
+This watering is a spiritual fruitfulness, streams of living water flowing from the heart of Christ which would give them ‘hearts of flesh’, and from those who believe in Him (cf., John 7:38)

 Nine centuries later, good king Wenceslaus stepped on out this feast on a cold winter’s day in Bohemia to feed the poor, to ensure that the least of his subjects had something for Christmas.
 Just as his page followed his king’s footsteps, to save himself from freezing, Wenceslaus himself would follow the well-trod path of his own king, martyred for the faith by his own brother in 935.